UMN-CMS/ldmx-scripts/batch/README.md

 Besides the generated event or histogram files, this script will also write a few files to assist in running batch.
 We put all of these generated files in the `<output-directory>/detail` directory so you can look at them later if you wish.

 - `config.py`: A copy of the python configuration script you want to run.
-We put this here for persistency and so that the worker nodes can be reading a file that is on `/hdfs` instead of overloading the `/local` filesystem.
+We put this here for persistency and so that the worker nodes can be reading a file that is on HDFS instead of overloading the local filesystem which is not configured to properly handle large numbers of read requests.
 - `submit.<cluster-id>.log`: This is a log of what was submitted to Condor for later debugging purposes.
 The integer `<cluster-id>` is the number we printout upon successful submission and identifies this group of jobs.

 # Extra Notes
 - The `/hdfs/` directory is a file system specifically configured for a high number of different worker nodes to read from it.
 With this in mind, it is a good idea to have your output and input directories be a subdirectory of `/hdfs/` and the job submission program above will warn you if your input or output directory is not a subdirectory of `/hdfs/`.
+- HTCondor has good documentation on [managing your jobs](https://htcondor.readthedocs.io/en/latest/users-manual/managing-a-job.html).
+This documentation is for a newer version of condor that we have, but you can still do most of what they describe.
 - You can use the command `condor_q` to see the current status of your jobs.
 - The `-long` option to `condor_q` or `condor_history` dumps all of the information about the job(s) that you have selected with the other command line options.
 This is helpful for seeing exactly what was run.
 - If you see a long list of sequential jobs "fail", it might be that a specific worker node isn't configured properly.
 Check that it is one worker-node's fault by running `my-q -held -long | uniq-hosts`.
 If only one worker node shows up (but you know that you have tens of failed jobs), then you can `ssh` to that machine to try to figure it out (or email csehelp if you aren't sure what to do).
 In the mean time, you can put that machine in your list of `Machine != <full machine name>` at the top of the submit file.